jinjamb/LookLemon/README.md

 The musics used in the game are a free Lo-Fi version of original songs made by NJZ.
 - NewJeans (NJZ) - How Sweet.
+- how sweet new jeans lofi remix
 - NewJeans (NJZ) - Bubble Gum.
+- Bubble Gum lofi ~ NewJeans